The Peach Kings: Early life and influences

-Wood was raised by a Louisiana-born mother, whom she cites as giving her a gospel influence, in addition to listening to Joni Mitchell, Tom Waits, Aretha Franklin, Robert Plant, Françoise Hardy, and PJ Harvey, and singing jazz and playing jazz music on the piano.
+Wood was influenced early on by gospel music in childhood, in addition to listening to Joni Mitchell, Tom Waits, and Aretha Franklin, and singing and playing jazz music on the piano.
+Wood learned the guitar from listening to blues albums including Jimi Hendrix and Jimmy Page, along with Tom Morello, Neil Young, Tony Iommi, John Frusciante, and Wes Montgomery, and went on to study music at UC Berkeley.
 She is a former solo artist and Warped Tour alum who performed in New York City before relocating to the West Coast.
-Wood learned the guitar from listening to blues albums including Jimi Hendrix and Jimmy Page, along with Tom Morello, Neil Young, Tony Iommi, John Frusciante, and Wes Montgomery, and went on to study music at UC Berkeley.
-On exchange in Argentina she met Luis Alberto Spinetta of the 60s band Pescado Rabioso, whom she cites as one of her biggest musical influences and a "guitar genius/weirdo/psychedelic", along with The Dead Weather.
-Both Wood and Dies have acknowledged Juliette Lewis, Billy Bob Thornton, Abbe May and Trent Reznor as artists they would love to collaborate with.

 The duo met in San Francisco when Wood became roommates with Dies' brother, who suggested that the two of them form a band.
 Wood and Dies met up, began playing together and quickly formed The Peach Kings.
 They discovered that Wood's grandmother had taught Dies' mother seventh-grade English in Texas, despite never having met previously.
 They chose the name The Peach Kings after sharing a peach the first time they met.